 What happens immediately after failing field sobriety tests or a portable breath test?
 If you fail the field sobriety tests or a portable breath test, the arresting officer will likely arrest you for suspicion of driving under the influence (DUI).
 You will be placed in handcuffs, informed of your rights, and transported to a police […]

-How Much Should a DUI Lawyer Cost in Washington?
-When facing a DUI charge in Washington, the cost of hiring a lawyer can vary significantly based on several factors, including the complexity of the case, the lawyer’s experience, and the specific county in which the charge is being handled.
-Here’s a detailed overview of what […]
+When facing a DUI charge in Washington, the cost of hiring a DUI lawyer can vary significantly based on several factors, including the complexity of the case, the lawyer’s experience, and the specific county in which the charge is being handled.
+Here’s a detailed overview of what you can expect to pay for DUI defense […]

 Understanding Reasonable Suspicion in Washington Q: What is reasonable suspicion, and how is it defined across Washington State?
 A: Reasonable suspicion is a legal standard that empowers law enforcement officers in Washington State to stop and briefly detain individuals when they have specific, articulable facts suggesting that someone may be engaged in criminal activity.
 This […]